 Rabat is the least visited of the 4 imperial cities; despite that, it preserves famous historical monuments of great beauty and quality craftsmanship (check our Morocco itinerary to discover more about our adventure).
 Among the attractions in the city, our favourite is undoubtedly the beautiful Oudayas Kasbah, a fortified town in the north part of Rabat located on a rocky outcrop facing the Bou Regreg river and the rough Atlantic Ocean.
 The Kasbah is the original citadel of the Almohad, Merinid and subsequent Andalusian towns in Rabat.

-Built in the 12th century by the Almoravids and fortified to resist enemy attacks, is one of the country’s unique sites and nowadays has become a quiet residential area that perfectly combines historical sites with modern establishments.
+Built in the 12th century by the Almoravids and fortified to resist enemy attacks, it is one of the country’s unique sites.
+It nowadays has become a quiet residential area that perfectly combines historical sites with modern establishments.
 It owes its name to the Arab tribe of the Oudayas, who were settled here by Moulay Ismail, Sultan of Morocco, in 1672 to protect the city from the attacks of the rebel tribes.

-Our driver drops us off right in front of the impressive Bab Oudaya gate, one of the most beautiful external Moorish monuments in the city.
+Our driver drops us off right in front of the impressive Bab Oudaya gate, one of the city’s most beautiful external Moorish monuments.
 It was built in 1195 by the Almohad Sultan Yacoub al Mansour and believed to be the most beautiful gate in Rabat.
 The gate is imposing, but it strikes the beauty of its decoration.
 The essential feature is the arch, composed of three different designs: the basic horseshoe, a curved design of intertwined geometric shapes, and decorations with Koranic inscriptions in Kufic Arabic script.

-After getting lost in some narrow alleys, we reach Rue Jamaa where we can find the well preserved El Atiqa Mosque, built in the 12th century and well known to be the oldest Mosque of Rabat.
-It’s not allowed to enter inside unless you are Muslim, so after taking some pics of this beautiful architectural structure, we go on with our walk until we reach the Plateforme du Sémaphore.
+After getting lost in some narrow alleys, we reach Rue Jamaa, where we can find the well preserved El Atiqa Mosque, built in the 12th century and well known to be the oldest Mosque of Rabat.
+Unfortunately, it’s not allowed to enter inside unless you are Muslim, so after taking some pics of this beautiful architectural structure, we go on with our walk until we reach the Plateforme du Sémaphore.